Shell1010/AQW-md/Newbie Guide.md

 - [[Drakath Armour]]
 - [[Boosted Weapon Guide|Some 30% or 15% Boosted Weapons]]

+After the 13 Lords of Chaos saga you can continue to follow the story tab for the map, or alternatively if you wish to unlock some ultras content, complete the [Shadows of War](http://aqwwiki.wikidot.com/story:shadows-of-war) and [Shadows of War II](http://aqwwiki.wikidot.com/shadows-of-war-ii) through their storyline maps for [[Ultra Tyndarius]] and [[Ultra Malgor]].
+For [[Astravia Ultras#Ultra Drago|Ultra Drago]] and [[Astravia Ultras#Ultra Darkon|Ultra Darkon]] complete the [Darkon's Elegy of Madness](http://aqwwiki.wikidot.com/story:darkon-s-elegy-of-madness)(Best Saga ever).

+*Not really done with this section but yee*

 Once you have obtained Lord of Order or Archpaladin (both preferably) you will now be able to enter ultras and be useful!
 You will be required to first complete the /timeinn questline, this can be done using your Archpaladin class but you may need some extra help for bosses like Engineer.
 Ultra Tyndarius may require you to finish the Shadows of War II questline.
 The following are dailies ultras you should do:
 - [[Timeinn Ultras#Ultra Ezrajal|Ultra Ezrajal]]
 - [[Timeinn Ultras#Ultra Warden|Ultra Warden]]